lux-sp4rk/bloodwork-vn/docs/manuscript.md

 "It's okay, honey.
 Everything's okay."

-## Act 1

-Later, while researching bird behaviour on the couch, this time mixing her red bull with vodka, Rachel felt drowsy.
+In the evening, while researching bird behaviour on the couch, this time mixing her red bull with vodka, Rachel felt drowsy.
 The caffeine wasn’t doing anything.
 Neither was the liquor.
 She knew she’d overdone it today, that she would go on another binge, and she would pay for it later with a horrible hangover.
 A hangover that would go on for days, and each day you felt like you were dying.
 Because you were.

 The image of the crow shattering the window kept replaying in her mind.
 The sound of it.
 The spray of glass.
 Birds hit windows all the time, sure—they see sky in the reflection, or their own rival staring back.
 But crows?
 Crows were too smart for that.
 They remembered faces.
 They held grudges.
 They didn't just throw themselves at glass like drunken moths.
 Unless it had gorged on fermented berries.
 Unless it was sick.
 Unless it was something else entirely.